dw/csvmonkey/README.md

 # TODO

+* Fix handling of last row when it:
+    * lacks newline, or
+    * is truncated after final quote, or
+    * is truncated within a quote, or
+    * is truncated within an escape
 * Fix quadratic behaviour when `StreamCursor` yields lines and CSV rows span lines
 * ~~Python `from_file()` that uses `read()` in preference to `__iter__()`.~~
 * ~~Fix CRLF / LFCR handling.~~